Also known as: resistance band shoulder raise, standing band raise, anterior deltoid band raise, single-arm band raise

 How to Do Band Front Raise

-- Set band position: Stand feet shoulder-width, place the band under the working foot, hold the band with a neutral wrist and take out all slack at hip height.
+1. Set stance: Stand feet shoulder-width, loop a light resistance band under your working foot, hold the handle with a neutral wrist and take out all slack so arm starts at hip height.

 Muscle Groups